 While we all talk about how important it is, many of us don’t do it.

 The stories we tell ourselves about follow-up are lies we believe.

-Follow-up is about showing that the task is important and allowing the manager to be better able to predict the work-flow and longer goals that are keeping the company and team working.
+Follow-up is about showing that the task is important and allows the manager to predict better the work-flow and longer goals that keep the company and team working.

 You need to know if people are doing what they are supposed to be doing and, if they are not, what you can do about it.